 WordPress’s overwhelming popularity is no accident.
 There are some very good reasons why we and many other people are WordPress fans:

-WordPress is an open-source content management system, which means no licensing fees are charged.
+WordPress is an open-source content management system, so no licensing fees are charged.

-A large, worldwide community of developers and users support WordPress and continually contribute to improving the interface and features.
-Also, since there are so many WordPress experts around the world, you are not locked into working with whomever originally designed and built the WordPress site.
+A large, worldwide community of developers and users supports WordPress and continually contributes to improving the CMS and its features.
+Also, since there are so many WordPress experts worldwide, you are not locked into working with whomever originally designed and built your WordPress site.

 WordPress is incredibly easy to use.
 It has an intuitive interface for site management without any programming experience.
 You can add, modify, and remove pages and content (text, pictures, files) throughout the site.
 You have the ability to save draft posts, preview posts, and schedule post publishing.
 Your work is automatically saved as a draft as you type.

-WordPress has a substantial library of plugins that enable us to quickly and cost-effectively add website functionality such as eCommerce, Google Analytics, social media auto-posting, event registration, and more.
-Some plugins are better than others and we advise only implementing those that are well-supported, highly-rated, and widely-adopted.
-Another optional, useful feature is the ability to create a network of websites for multiple blogs via WordPress Multisite with a network-wide admin panel for updating all sites.
+WordPress has a substantial library of plugins that enable us to quickly and cost-effectively add website functionality such as eCommerce, Google Analytics, event registration, and more.
+Some plugins are better than others, so it’s important to vet them carefully and only implement plugins that are well-supported, highly rated, and widely adopted.

 Videos, images, audio files, and various types of documents (PDFs, PPTs, etc.) can be easily added to any page of a WordPress site.
 It also supports the embedding of YouTube videos, Instagram posts, tweets, and Google maps.

-WordPress takes security very seriously.
-Since the release of version 3.7, WordPress includes automatic security updates to keep sites secure.
-Otherwise, following other common-sense security precautions such as keeping plugins up to date and using strong passwords will minimize security vulnerabilities.
-Sites should have automatic scheduled backups.
+WordPress takes security very seriously and includes automatic security updates.
+Following other common-sense security precautions, such as keeping plugins up to date and using strong passwords, will minimize security vulnerabilities.
 If desired, further precautions can be taken to harden WordPress, such as setting up two-step authentication log-ins and firewalls.

-It is worth noting that WordPress is used and trusted by numerous big-name companies, including The New York Times, Bloomberg, TIME, CNN, and Walt Disney, among many others.
-See the WordPress showcase for more featured sites built on the WordPress platform.
+It is worth noting that WordPress is used and trusted by numerous big-name companies, including TechCrunch, BBC America, The New Yorker, Forbes, MTV News, and Walt Disney, among many others.